Is the Netherlands good for software engineers?

 Location

-If you’re hoping to do a little exploration outside business hours, the Netherlands is a supreme location from which to broaden your horizons and give your passport some daylight.
-Situated right in between Germany and Belgium, taking off on a weekend adventure is a popular and convenient activity, especially if you’re keen on popping over to Berlin or Brussels.
+What makes the living in the Netherlands great is also its a supreme location from which to broaden your horizons and explore the rest of Europe.
+Found in-between Germany and Belgium, taking off on a weekend adventure is a popular and convenient activity for people living in the Netherlands, especially if you’re keen on popping over to Berlin or Brussels.

 Safety